usmaan9990/ChatMate/README.md

 > > 📦 **Why the model isn't included**:
 Due to GitHub's 2GB file upload limit, the Orca Mini 3B model is **not uploaded to this repository**.
-To set it up properly:
-1. Create a directory structure: `models/orca_mini/`
-2. Inside `orca_mini`, run the above `wget` command to download the model file.

 > 🧠 **Model Loading**:
 Used **CTransformers** to load the model due to its lighter weight compared to `llama-cpp`.
 But to `FinTer.py` used `llama-cpp`.